huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     {{< hint "info" >}}**Note**: If you specify the `private-key-path` and `private-key-passphrase` parameters, you don't need to specify the `password` parameter in the connection configuration file. {{< /hint >}}

 ## II.
-Set up Applier Configuration
+Set up Applier configuration

 1. From `$REPLICANT_HOME`, naviagte to the sample Snowflake applier configuration file:
     ```BASH